Paranormal Activity: The Marked Ones: Original ending

 The franchise documentary revealed the original ending, which was changed to a new ending in the same house that appeared in the conclusion of Paranormal Activity 3 (2011).
-After surviving the uproar in the house of Lois, Héctor, Arturo and Marisol took Jesse to an abandoned church, from where he supposedly successfully exorcised the demon.
+After surviving the uproar in the house of Lois, Hector, Arturo and Marisol took Jesse to an abandoned church, from where he supposedly successfully exorcised the demon.
 But then they are attacked by a possessed guard.
 Minutes later, a police officer arrives there to investigate the disturbances.
-Jesse suddenly appears with a shotgun and the police shoot him, while the whereabouts of Héctor, Marisol and Arturo are unknown.
+Jesse suddenly appears with a shotgun and the police shoot him, while the whereabouts of Hector, Marisol and Arturo are unknown.

 Production

 Development and writing

 The film was set to take place in June 2012 but announced in April 2012, and was first teased in the post-credits scene of Paranormal Activity 4, a scene only presented in theaters.
 Though the film is targeted to the Latino market, most of its dialogue is not in Spanish.
-Christopher Landon, who wrote the screenplay for 2007's Disturbia, as well as the three Paranormal Activity sequels, was announced to write and direct the project, which has been described as a "cousin" or "ese" to the series as opposed to a direct sequel, prequel, or reboot.
+Christopher Landon, who wrote the screenplay for 2007's Disturbia, as well as the three Paranormal Activity sequels, was announced to write and direct the project, which has been described as a "cousin" to the series as opposed to a direct sequel, prequel, or reboot.
 The film maintains the look of found footage, a style used throughout the Paranormal Activity series.

 There are nods to previous Paranormal Activity films.
 Ali (Molly Ephraim), teenage daughter from the second film, makes a cameo here, as does the box of videotapes featuring childhood footage of the main protagonists in the series, sisters Katie (Katie Featherston) and Kristi (Sprague Grayden), whose lifelong experiences are with a poltergeist-like demon.